Lorenayannnnn/CSCI-499-HW/hw3/REPORT.md

 - Also, the attention currently attends to word-level state.
 Attending to instruction-level states may make more sense because pairs of target and action come with the corresponding instructions.

 ### Transformer Based Encoder-Decoder Model
-TODO
+- Due to limited memory on my rented GPU, batch size is reduced from 256 to 128 TODO

 |                   |   Loss   | Exact Match Acc | Prefix Match Acc | Percentage Match |